History

 together.

-or the depression.
-Some students will
+the depression.
+Some students will find

-find the visual format easier to remember than the narrative approach in a
+the visual format easier to remember than the narrative approach in a

 textbook.
 The chart may also raise